EU Omnibus Package 2025: CSRD, CSDDD, and EU Taxonomy

 "Quick Fix" for "Wave 1" Companies

-Simplification of existing ESRS
+Simplification of Existing ESRS

-Relief for non-reporting SMEs in the Supply Chain
+Relief for Non-Reporting SMEs in the Supply Chain

-2.2 CSDDD - Relief from Due Diligence in the Supply Chain
+2.2 CSDDD – Relief in Supply Chain Due Diligence

-Timing Adjustment ("Stop-the-Clock" Directive (EU) 2025/794 of 14 April 2025, already in force)
+Time Shift ("Stop-the-Clock" Directive (EU) 2025/794 of 14 April 2025, already in force)

 Focus on Direct (Tier-1) Business Partners

-Abolition of the Obligation to Terminate Contracts
+Elimination of the Obligation to Terminate Contracts

 Extended Monitoring Intervals

-Abolition of Civil Liability
+Elimination of Civil Liability

 2.3 EU Taxonomy – Streamlining and Reduction